SC-1130/ticket-lifecycle/README.md

 Note: As a Tier 1 agent, John does not have sufficient access to resolve the issue and escalates accordingly.

-Escalation Details
+<h1>Escalation Details</h1>

 -Priority escalated to Sev-A (Emergency / Business Critical) -Ticket reassigned to System Administration (Sysadmin) team -Proper categorization applied to ensure correct routing

-Result: The incident is prioritized correctly and routed for immediate attention to minimize business impact.
+<h1>Result:</h1> The incident is prioritized correctly and routed for immediate attention to minimize business impact.
 </p>
 <br />